-Sheldon Adelson, billionaire Trump backer and Las Vegas Sands CEO, dead
+Sheldon Adelson, billionaire Trump backer and Las Vegas Sands CEO, dead at 87

 Powered by

-Adelson, who is survived by his wife Mariam and five children, had a net worth of $35.6 billion as of Jan.
+Adelson, who is survived by his wife Dr. Miriam Adelson and five children, had a net worth of $35.6 billion as of Jan.
 11, according to Forbes.

-A funeral will be held in Israel, the birthplace of Dr. Miriam Adelson, with plans for a memorial service held in Las Vegas to be announced at a later date, according to the company.
+A funeral will be held in Israel, the birthplace of Miriam Adelson, with plans for a memorial service held in Las Vegas to be announced at a later date, according to the company.

 He entered the casino business in 1989 when he purchased the Sands Hotel and Casino in Las Vegas for $128 million and is credited with helping transform Las Vegas into the top U.S. destination for conventions and exhibitions.